 We are casting a wide net for technologies to be considered.
 We are looking for the most innovative approaches to large science questions that impact energy, advanced manufacturing and/or shared integrated grid.
 If your technology can be tied to one or more of those topics and/or you believe that the resources at ORNL will help advance the technology, we encourage you to apply.

-The program is designed for highly-qualified, outcome-oriented, technical individuals who have the drive and ability to build a foundational vision and lead a team in technology development.
+The program is designed for highly qualified, outcome-oriented, technical individuals who have the drive and ability to build a foundational vision and lead a team in technology development.
 While ideas may evolve, the initial project concept needs to be technically sound, reasonably differentiated, and address a well-framed problem with significant potential for long-term impact.
-Strong applications will include a sound, complete explanation of the technical background and necessary advancements as well as some evidence that the the business opportunity has been considered.
+Strong applications will include a sound, complete explanation of the technical background and necessary advancements as well as some evidence that the business opportunity has been considered.

 Yes.
 While you apply to the program and are supported as an individual, having already established a company is common.

-Yes, participation in the program requires innovators to be in close proximity to ORNL and relocate to the Knoxville/Oak Ridge area.
+Yes.
+Participation in the program requires innovators to be in close proximity to ORNL and relocate to the Knoxville/Oak Ridge area.

-No, other components and individuals involved in your company can be located anywhere.
+No. Other components and individuals involved in your company can be located anywhere.
 Just the individual participating in Innovation Crossroads must be willing to be within commuting distance to ORNL.